nf-core/atacseq/docs/usage.md

 | `fastq_1`   | Full path to FastQ file for read 1.
 File has to be zipped and have the extension ".fastq.gz".               |
 | `fastq_2`   | Full path to FastQ file for read 2.
 File has to be zipped and have the extension ".fastq.gz".               |

-If you have sequenced the same library more than once you just provide this as a separate entry in the design file with the same replicate identifier.
+If you have sequenced the same library more than once you just provide this as a separate entry in the design file with the same group and replicate identifiers.
 The alignments will be performed separately, and subsequently merged before further analysis.

 Example design files have been provided with the pipeline for [paired-end](../assets/design_pe.csv) and [single-end](../assets/design_se.csv) data.